dragonka79/Data_Analysis_Remote_Job_Project/README.md

 ## 📌 Planned Project

 Data scraping, data cleaning, data analysis and visualization from different aspects.
-The dataset used for this project comes from https://remoteok.com/
+The dataset used for this project comes from TMDB.

 ---
 ## 🔍 Project Goals